enrip19/cpp_courses/notes/Course notes.md

 ---------------------------------------------------------------------------------
 ```
 ## Constructors  and destructors
-> Constructors and destructors are defined same as methods (can be inside-class or outside-class)
+> Constructors and destructors are defined same as methods (can be inside-class or outside-class).
+> Their parameters follow the same rules as functions.
 ``` C++
 class Player
 {